 Address: Rua Jardim Botânico 1008, Jardim Botânico

 No entry fee for children under 7 years old and adults more than 60 years old residing in Brazil and other Mercosur countries.
-Parking*: R$ 7.00 for vehicles with up to five seats and R$ 5.00 for motorcycles.

 The Botanical Gardens are a major attraction for visitors to Rio de Janeiro, as well as researchers studying the hundreds of species growing there, in addition to housing rare collections of bromeliads and orchids, together with ancient trees and other exotic plants.